thisisanimesh01/sport_bot/README.md

 🏆 Sports Intelligence Chatbot

-This project is an intelligent chatbot agent built for the AI Agent Development Internship Coding Challenge.
+--This project is an intelligent chatbot agent built for the AI Agent Development Internship Coding Challenge.
 It's an "Ask Me Anything" expert system for a specific sport (e.g., Football/Soccer), capable of answering a wide range of questions by leveraging a local knowledge base through a Retrieval-Augmented Generation (RAG) pipeline.

 The agent can autonomously classify user queries and decide the best strategy to retrieve relevant information before generating a contextually accurate response.